 iv) Low-speed low accuracy (LSLA)

-At first, the candidate is supposed to finish off all the HSHA questions and ensure that none of them are left.
-Usually, a paper will have about 80 – 90 HSHA questions.
+At first, the candidate is supposed to finish off all the HSHA questions and ensure that none of them is left.
+Usually, the exam will have about 80 – 90 HSHA questions.
 Ideal time allocation for the HSHA questions is about 60 minutes.
 The students should also be open to surprises as the difficulty levels may vary.
-In some cases an easier paper may include more of HSHA questions and a tougher paper would include less of HSHA questions.
+In some cases, an easier exam may include more of HSHA questions and a tougher paper would include less of HSHA questions.
 Solving the HSHA questions should also help the student complete the first scan of all the 200 questions.
 During the first scan, along with solving all the HSHA questions, the student is supposed to also locate the HSLA and LSHA questions which he is supposed to attempt in the next 60 minutes.
 He should take up the HSLA and LSHA questions in the next 60 minutes and the last 30 minutes should be kept for LSLA and guessing the unsolved questions as there are no negative markings.
 The above strategy may change at times as per the student’s level of preparation.
 For instance, a well-prepared student will have more questions in the HSHA area and may have to spend more time there which means he will have fewer questions in the other areas and require less time there.
 The students are advised to give as many mocks as possible and experiment different time allocation strategies in the mocks.

 Careers360: Any advice for students on how to prepare themselves one day before the test?

 Ranjit: Ensure that you have taken proper printouts of the hall tickets and necessary documents to be taken at the exam venue.
 If possible, visit the venue beforehand to avoid any hassles on the day of the exam.
 Relax get some good sleep and give your best in the paper.
-Finally, my advice to all students would be, not to fall prey to any rumors and always rely on trusted sources for exam-related news.
+Finally, my advice to all students would be, not to fall prey to any rumours and always rely on trusted sources for exam-related news.